zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/item-4-forecasting-understand-data/item-4-forecasting-understand-data.md

   Once, the data is prepared , you  will learn how to create the forecasting service project.

   In the payload:
-  * compartmentId  will be same as tenancy id.
+  * compartmentId  will be same as tenancy id if is root compartment else provide desired compartment id.
 Please visit Lab1 API Key generation.
+In the below eg. we will be using root compartment
   * displayName can be given any custom name
   * description can be customized